-Please read on to find out what ITSM pros would like information on, and help with, as we journey through the year – I consider these the ITSM trends and hot topics for 2019.
+Please read on to find out what ITSM pros would like information on (our ITSM Trends for 2019), and help with, as we journey through the year – I consider these the ITSM trends and hot topics for 2019.

 We asked the voting ITSM pros to select up to five of the following 30 topics – this is an alphabetical topic list, please drop down for the results – that they feel would be the most important ITSM topic areas for us to cover in 2019:

 - Business relationship management (BRM)

 - Customer experience (CX)

 - Employee experience

 - ISO/IEC 20000 – 2018 revision

 - IT asset management (ITAM) and software asset management (SAM)

 - ITSM “advanced”